MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 make
 ```

+This Makefile produces two files:

-Note this creates a shared library, either a `.dll` on Windows or a `.so` on Linux, along with a `.jar` file.
+1. The shared library, such as `TestProblem.dll` on Windows or `libTestProblem.so` on Linux; and
-Next, we can test our problem using the provided example in `Example.java`.
-Run this test with:
+2. A Java JAR file, such as `TestProblem.jar`, that contains everything required to integrate the problem with
+   the MOEA Framework.

+The generate templates also include an example, `Example.java`, that solves the problem we just created using
+NSGA-II.
+We can run this example with:

 ```bash
 make run
 ```

-If everything is configured correctly, you should see the Pareto front displayed.
+If everything is configured correctly, you should see the Pareto approximation set displayed to the output:

 ```
 Var1     Obj1     Obj2